-Listing Out Your Expenses
+Listing Your Expenses

 There’s a little homework involved to learn how to make a budget in college, but it’s all about learning your spending habits.
-Take an evening to list out all of your college-related expenses.
-Don’t forget about things like athletic tickets or going out to eat.
+If you’re game for this task, take an evening to list all of your college-related expenses and their cost each month.

 Here are a few common expenses to consider: